coverclock/com-diag-hazer/README.md

 These talkers have been observed in the wild coming from actual GPS receivers.

 * GA - Galileo (as in Galileo Galilei) - EU
-* GB - BeiDou (as in The Big Dipper) - China
+* GB - BeiDou 2 (as in The Big Dipper) a.k.a.
+COMPASS - China
 * GL - Globalnaya Navigazionnaya Sputnikovaya Sistema (GLONASS) - Russia
 * GN - Global Navigation Satellite System (GNSS) - Generic
 * GP - Global Positioning System (NavStar GPS) - USA

-Support for these talkers has been unit tested but has never been exercised using actual GPS receivers.
+Support for these talkers has been unit tested but the talkers have never been observed in the wild.

 * BD - BeiDou (as in The Big Dipper) - China
 * QZ - Quasi-Zenith Satellite System (QZSS) - Japan